How to Eat Local

 Make Local Work for Your Budget

 Eating local can work for any budget, but it takes planning.
-One great way to get local food for a great price is by purchasing a CSA, or a Community Supported Agriculture (link to CSA list) share – on average CSAs are 30% cheaper than buying the same organic produce at the farmers market or grocery store.
+One great way to get local food for a great price is by purchasing a Community Supported Agriculture (CSA) share – on average CSAs are 30% cheaper than buying the same organic produce at the farmers market or grocery store.
 Another tip is to buy in bulk (beans, grains, spices, etc), and use ALL of your produce (we’re talking broccoli stems, kale stems, beet greens, radish greens).
-There are so many ways to eat local!
 Lastly, if you’re an EBT user, be sure to take advantage of the Fresh Bucks matching program, where you can double up your food bucks at farmers markets and the Community Food Co-op.

 Learn to Cook With The Seasons